kotelnikov/mgos_telegram/README.md

   chat_id: -444555666 // If negative it is a group chat }

-// Update example in case of Callback query
+// Update data example in case of Callback query
 {
   update_id: 532671790,
   type:2, // 2 -> CALLBACK QUERY